fgndevelop/frwk-sh/README.md

-#frwk-sh, the Shell Script Framework
+#frwk-sh - the Shell Script Framework

 To give you a short yet complete overview on the Shell Script Framework, the following topics are covered in this README: